Doubly Robust Weighted Regression for Causal Inference under Confounder Missingness: Discussion

 The simulation results support the theoretical properties of the estimator.
-When mSITA holds and at least one of CIT or CIO is satisfied, the MI-WOLS estimator yields unbiased estimates and achieves coverage close to the nominal level whenever either the treatment or the outcome model is correctly specified.
-In contrast, the unweighted missing-indicator regression behaves as a singly robust estimator and performs well only when the outcome model is correctly specified.
+When mSITA holds and at least one of CIT or CIO is satisfied, the MI-WOLS estimator exhibits negligible bias and near-nominal coverage whenever either the treatment or the outcome model is correctly specified, while performance deteriorates when both models are misspecified or when identification assumptions fail.
 Compared with AIPW and G-estimation, MI-WOLS demonstrates competitive finite-sample performance, especially when ABS weights are used.
 Although AIPW is doubly robust, it is designed to estimate average treatment effects at the population level and does not directly inform individualized treatment decisions.
 G-estimation, on the other hand, supports individualized decision-making and also affords double robustness, but its implementation can be challenging in practice, especially for less experienced analysts.
 The proposed MI-WOLS estimator maintains the double robustness of G-estimation while offering the practical advantages of a weighted regression framework.

-From a practical perspective, the MI-WOLS estimator is straightforward to implement with standard regression software and yields estimates that are easy to interpret, making it accessible to applied researchers.
+From a practical perspective, the MI-WOLS estimator can be readily implemented using standard regression software and produces interpretable estimates, making it accessible to applied researchers.
 At the same time, it inherits the fundamental limitations of missing-indicator approaches.
 In particular, it is designed to address missingness in confounders only and does not accommodate missing treatment or outcome data.
 Bias will arise if the mSITA assumption is violated or if both the CIT and CIO conditions fail, and efficiency can be reduced when extreme propensity scores are present.
-Several extensions may be considered for future investigation, including longitudinal treatments, noncontinuous outcomes, and the use of machine learning methods to estimate nuisance components.
-Overall, this study shows that integrating balancing-weight regression with the missing-indicator framework provides a flexible, practically useful doubly robust estimator for causal inference with missing confounders.
+Future work may extend this framework to more complex settings, including longitudinal treatments, noncontinuous outcomes, and the use of flexible machine learning methods for nuisance parameter estimation.
+Overall, this study shows that integrating balancing-weight regression with the missing-indicator framework provides a flexible, theoretically grounded, and practically robust approach to causal inference with partially observed confounders.